courses-at-brown-plus-plus/cab-plus-plus/README.md

 * A GUI to filter out by department(s), by the years/semesters in which courses are offered, etc.
 * A place for people to report issues with the way courses are listed (for example, if a course has a prerequisite but it isn't listed under the prerequisite section of C@B so it would have to be manually added in, or a course changes between semesters and the prerequisites need to be updated)

+TA Approval (dlichen): Rejected, there is no algorithmic complexity to this.

 ### Idea 2 - Digital Gardening
 _Problem:_
 A lot of people have their own personal collection of notes for random topics, but it's usually stored in folders as